NAL-i5K/GFF3toolkit/gff3_fix.md

 Python 2.7

 ## Inputs
 1. Error report: Error report from gff3_QC.py.
-Specify the file name with the -qc_r or --qc_report argument;
+Specify the file name with the -qc_r or --qc_report argument.
-1a.
 Error report should only include those errors that should be fixed.
 If errors identified by gff3_QC.py should not be fixed, remove lines containing errors from report file.
 2. GFF3: Specify the file name with the -g or --gff argument.